 The number of people riding the public transit system in the Phoenix area continues to grow.
-It isn't just because our population is still growing.
-As the price of gasoline continues to be a significant factor in our budgets, and as the quality of valley air impacts our quality of life, people are changing their transportation habits.
+It isn't just because the population is still growing.
+As the price of gasoline continues to be a significant factor in the budget, and as the quality of valley air impacts the quality of life, people are changing their transportation habits.
 That means they are using more public transportation.

 Valley Metro is the name of the regional transit system in the Phoenix metropolitan area.
 It is comprised of:

 - Local, Express and RAPID commuter bus service

 - Assistance to local businesses to help them meet the Maricopa County trip reduction goals

 - Valley Metro Rail